Taharandroid/SCTP-Capstone-1-Ecommerce./README.md

 **Data Transformation**

-Remove duplicates & errors (no duplicates found in dataset)
+Remove duplicates (no duplicates found in dataset)

-using pyton *import pandas* Checking for missing values, Removing duplicates, Checking for outliers in specific columns
+Using jupyter python *import pandas* Checking for missing values, Removing duplicates, Checking for outliers in specific columns

 Formatted Date to Singapore format English (dd/mm/yy)